GSA/digitalgov.gov/content/posts/2015-10-16-why-your-user-experience-must-include-design-for-accessibility.md

 ---
+url: /2015/10/16/why-your-user-experience-must-include-design-for-accessibility/
 date: 2015-10-16 10:00:52 -0400
-title: 'Why Your User Experience Must Include Design for Accessibility'
+title: Why Your User Experience Must Include Design for Accessibility
 summary: 'Too often, usability and accessibility are confused with each other by our clients (stakeholders).
 They shouldn&rsquo;t be, because while they are related, they are very different.
 So, how do you bring these two concepts together?
 They should really be working side-by-side throughout the ENTIRE process.
 This might seem like a no-brainer but it can be'
-authors: [justin-dopke]
+authors:
+  - justin-dopke
 categories:
   - Accessibility
   - UX